 The minimum street frontage is 50 feet.
 Street frontage shall be measured on the street giving access to the lot.
+A minimum lot width of 50 feet shall exist from street giving access to a potential single-family residential building site on the lot.
 All lots created under this section shall have street frontage on one of the following:

-- A. An existing Class II state highway or Class V town highway. - B. An existing Class VI highway upgraded and maintained to the specifications found in AppendixB.
-Selectboard approval is required to upgrade the highway... - C. An existing or new private road built and maintained to the specifications found in Appendix B. - D. An existing or new private road which will provide, after subdivision, access to not more than two lots, sites, or dwelling units.
+- A. An existing Class II state highway or Class V town highway. - B. An existing Class VI highway upgraded and maintained to the specifications found in Appendix B. Selectboard approval is required to upgrade the highway... - C. An existing or new private road built and maintained to the specifications found in Appendix B. - D. An existing or new private road which will provide, after subdivision, access to not more than two lots, sites, or dwelling units.
 Note that the definition of "private road" includes driveways and rights-of-ways. - 4.
 Comprehensive Shoreland: Lots must conform to the Comprehensive Shoreland Protection Act and amendments thereto.
 The protected shoreland exists around the perimeter of every waterbody which is equal to 10 acres or greater.
 The protected shoreland also exists on each side of the Mascoma River downstream from the junction with the outflow from Canaan Street Lake, which is located in Canaan Center.
 The protected shoreland also exists on each side of the Indian River downstream from junction of the outflow from Larry Pond, which is near the junction on route 118 and Stevens Rd.
 Both sides of Orange Brook are in the protected shoreland.
 This paragraph is a summary of CSPA.
 Applicant is responsible for all current applicable regulations.
 See laws and regulations for complete and current requirements. - A. A lot with any portion of the lot within the 250 foot protected shoreland requires state subdivision approval as well as Board approval. - B. No lot having frontage on public waters, shall be created with less than 150 feet of shoreland frontage.